mindblight/referencejs/docs/PlainApi.md

 const path = ['auth', 'users', 0, 'name'];
 ```

-**Meta**

--   **since**: 0.1.0
-    A non-empty array of strings and non-negative integers (indeces).
-    They describe how to traverse a JS object to retrieve a value.
-    You should always use {@link createPath}.
-This validates the Path,
-    future-proofs your code, and lets you switch from Plain to Immutable by
-    changing an import path.

 ## Reference

+A wrapper around at [Path](#path).
+You should always use [createReference](#createreference).
+This validates the Reference, future-proofs your code, and lets you switch
+from Plain to Immutable by changing an import path.

 Type: {path: [Path](#path)}